AnnaUlses/ALMA-Exoplanet-Astrometry-2023/README.md

 # ALMA Band 7 Astrometry

+This repository contains code and data for an analysis of the feasbility of using ALMA for astrometric exoplanet searches.
+If you found this repository you presumably found my paper first so I won't explain the results here.
+The following is an explanation of what each of the data files contain.
+Cheers

 ast_pars_149 = minimum planet mass & semi-major axis, astrometric accuracy/signature
 brighter3mag_photometry = fitted photometry parameters for larger sample of 223 (before cuts were made on declinations) converted_mags = all of Hipparcos DR2 magnitudes converted to Gaia passband